Piracy in Venezuela: History

-Recent Developments

-In 2023, there has been a marked increase in coordinated attacks by pirate groups.
+In 2023, there was a marked increase in coordinated attacks by pirate groups.
 A significant incident in March 2023 involved pirates hijacking a cargo vessel near the island of Margarita, demanding ransom for the release of the crew.
 The Venezuelan government, in response to growing international pressure, announced an increase in naval patrols along the most affected regions, although local reports suggest these measures have yet to significantly deter pirate activities.

 Additionally, there have been increased instances of piracy linked to organized crime networks, with some attacks being traced back to criminal syndicates operating out of major Venezuelan cities.
 In April 2023, a joint operation between Venezuelan and Colombian authorities led to the capture of a notorious pirate leader known for orchestrating numerous high-profile hijackings in the Caribbean.

-Furthermore, there has been a rise in violence associated with piracy.
-In June 2023, an attack on a fishing vessel off the coast of Sucre resulted in the deaths of four fishermen, highlighting the continuing dangers faced by those venturing into Venezuelan waters.

-The international community, including organizations such as the International Maritime Organization (IMO), has called for increased cooperation and support to combat piracy in the region.
-Efforts are being made to provide training and resources to local authorities to better address the threat of piracy.

-These developments underscore the ongoing crisis and the urgent need for comprehensive strategies to tackle the root causes of piracy in Venezuela.
+Oil tanker seizures by the United States

+In December 2025, the Venezuelan government described the United States seizure of the oil tanker Skipper as "a shameless robbery and an act of international piracy".
+On 22 December, following the seizures by the United States, Venezuela's National Assembly unanimously passed a law criminalising and imposing up to 20-year prison sentences for individuals who promote, finance, or participate in piracy and blockades.
+The bill was titled the "Law to Guarantee Freedom of Navigation and Commerce Against Piracy, Blockades, and Other International Illicit Acts".